dirkpetersen/froster/README.md

 ## Discontinuing Froster

 All good things inevitably come to an end.
 Consider what you might encounter when attempting to restore your data 15 years from now.
-While Glacier and Rclone will likely still exist, we cannot guarantee the continued maintenance of components like Textual or DuckDB, or even Froster itself.
-However, even if certain tools fade away, you can always rely on utilities like Rclone, the AWS CLI, or [Cyberduck](https://cyberduck.io/download/) to retrieve your data as it is kept in its original format.
+While AWS Glacier and Rclone will still exist, we cannot guarantee the continued maintenance of components like Textual or DuckDB, or even Froster itself.
+However, even if certain tools fade away, you can always rely on utilities like Rclone or [Cyberduck](https://cyberduck.io/download/) (for smaller amounts of data) to retrieve your data, as it is kept in its original format.

-Alternatively, the shell script `froster-restore.sh` simplifies this process, driving RClone with the appropriate settings.
-Using the command `froster-restore.sh list`, you can view all folders archived in the JSON database `foster-archives.json` (default location: `~/.config/froster/`).
-To restore a specific folder, simply use the command followed by the desired path, for example: `froster-restore.sh /my/shared/folder`.
+Alternatively, the shell script [s3-restore.sh](https://github.com/dirkpetersen/froster/blob/main/s3-restore.sh) simplifies this process, driving Rclone with the appropriate settings.
+Using the command `s3-restore.sh list`, you can view all folders archived in the JSON database `foster-archives.json` (default location: `~/.config/froster/`).
+To restore a specific folder, simply use the command followed by the desired path, for example: `s3-restore.sh /my/shared/folder`.
 It's worth noting that system administrators might hesitate to endorse tools written in programming languages they aren't familiar with, such as Python.
-Fortunately, `froster-restore.sh` is a straightforward bash shell script, easily customizable to suit specific needs.
+Fortunately, `s3-restore.sh` is a straightforward bash shell script, easily customizable to suit specific needs.
+Note: You may have to change the AWS profile in `s3-restore.sh` to a profile you find under `~/.aws`